manuelbomi/McDonalds-Enterprise-AI-Infused-Data-Pipelines-on-Databricks/README.md

 ## Architecture Vision: AI-Infused Enterprise Data Pipelines

-##### While the complete architectural vision for a McDonald's Principal Achitect could be found at:

-##### The discussion and approach in this repository highlights one aspect of the core vision.
+##### While the complete architectural vision for a McDonald's Principal Achitect could be found at:   ,  ................the discussion and approach in this repository highlights one aspect of the core vision.

 ##### <ins>From Traditional ETL to Intelligent Data Products</ins>